g24ai1107/mlops-major-assignment-g24ai1107/README.md

 - Loaded `model.joblib` and ran predictions on sample test data.
 - Displayed a few sample outputs to verify correctness.

-###  Step 4: Manual Quantization
+###  Step 4: Quantization
-- Loaded the original model's weights.
-- Applied min-max quantization to convert parameters into 8-bit integers.
-- Dequantized them back and used them for inference.
+- Quantizes model weights and intercept using `uint8`.
+- Uses per-parameter scale factors for better precision.
+- Saves quantized params in `quant_params.joblib`.
-- Measured R² and MSE for quantized inference.
-- Compared model size before and after quantization.
+- Evaluates R² and MSE before and after quantization.

 ###  Step 5: Dockerization
 - Wrote a Dockerfile that installs dependencies, trains the model, and performs predictions.